Created on

 The Ethertype of these packets can be changed using the ha-eth-type option of the config system ha command.

-Ethertype 0x8892 - Session Synchronization
+Ethertype 0x8892 - Session Synchronization:

 Session synchronization packets use Ethertype 0x8892.
-The interfaces used for session synchronization must be connected together either directly using the appropriate cable (possible if there are only two units in the cluster) or using switches.
-If one of the interfaces becomes disconnected the cluster uses the remaining interfaces for session synchronization.
+The interfaces used for session synchronization must be connected either directly using the appropriate cable (possible if there are only two units in the cluster) or using switches.
+If one of the interfaces becomes disconnected, the cluster uses the remaining interfaces for session synchronization.
 If all the session synchronization interfaces become disconnected, session synchronization reverts to using the HA heartbeat link.

 All session synchronization traffic is between the primary unit and each subordinate unit.